Hey, fastest three hours and media speeding by, ladies and gentlemen.

 And yet breathlessly they report retail sales rise more than expected.

-Now, here again, this is the Washington Post, and and uh this is how the slush fund works.
+Now here again, this is the Washington Post, and this is how the slush fund works.

-The Obama administration plans to channel money from the TARP money to small businesses as part of an effort to limit uh the political and economic damage From high unemployment.
+The Obama administration plans to channel money from the TARP money to small businesses as part of an effort to limit the political and economic damage from high unemployment.

-The move comes as the White House prepares for a summit next week with executives of twelve of the largest banks, in which the administration is expected to press the industry to increase lending, especially to small business.
+The move comes as the White House prepares for a summit next week with executives of 12 of the largest banks in which the administration is expected to press the industry to increase lending, especially to small business.

-And they've got a slush fund to uh to help make it happen.
+And they've got a slush fund to help make it happen.

 Ladies and gentlemen, we are not number one anymore.

-From the state controlled associated press, China has overtaken the U.S. as the world's biggest market for automobiles.
+From the State Control Associated Press, China has overtaken the U.S. as the world's biggest market for automobiles.

 And of course, the AP is breathlessly excited about this.